Postdoctoral Scholars in Theoretical Physics

 Inquiries to Lars Bildsten (bildsten at kitp.ucsb.edu)

 The KITP's purpose is to contribute to the progress of theoretical physics, especially in areas overlapping the traditional subfields, in ways that are not easily realized in existing institutions.
-The scientific work is carried out by approximately 80 members, including the director, deputy director, 5 permanent members, 20 postdoctoral scholars, 7 graduate fellows, and 60 visiting senior members.
+The scientific work is carried out by approximately 80 members, including the director, deputy director, 5 permanent members, 20 postdoctoral scholars, 7 graduate fellows, and 60 visiting members.
 Most visiting members are participants in programs that last 3-4 months.
-With over ten programs per year, the KITP has nearly 1,000 senior members visiting every year.
+With over ten programs per year, the KITP has nearly 1,000 scientific visitors every year.

 Minimum requirements: Completion of Ph.D. degree by the start date.
 Additional requirements: Outstanding research in astrophysics appropriate to level of position, and the ability to identify and pursue research problems independently while working well in an interactive and dynamic setting.